gke-ai-mi/llama2-inference/README.md

 ```
 ### Create the GKE cluster
 update the create-cluster.sh script with write parameters, and provision GKE cluster
+comment out the following lines if you need public instead of private cluster:
+  --enable-ip-alias \
+  --enable-private-nodes  \
+  --master-ipv4-cidr 172.16.0.32/28 \
+  --scopes="gke-default,storage-rw"

 ```
 ./create-cluster.sh
 ```
 ### Update and upload the Llama 2 Model repository files.

 Run the following commands to upload model repository, replace your-bucket-name
 ```